 Treasurer Morrison backtracking on the NCC cap was in response to the Treasurer consulting with Liberal MPs, and interest groups (and presumably also in response to the tens of thousands of emails from taxpayers, including SuperGuide readers).
 The federal government subsequently released three sets of exposure drafts during September and October 2016, which provided more detail on what we can expect with the new super policies.

-The Coalition government did want to remove the work test for over-65s when making super contributions, but this was sacrificed when the government changed the retrospective $500,000 lifetime non-concessional contributions cap to a prospective $100,000 annual NCC cap.
+The Coalition government had planned to remove the work test for over-65s when making super contributions, but this was sacrificed when the government changed the retrospective $500,000 lifetime non-concessional contributions cap to a prospective $100,000 annual NCC cap.

 The federal government, in its Tax System budget paper stated that: “A prosperous Australia needs a well-targeted superannuation system that supports and encourages all Australians to save and not be dependent on the Age Pension in retirement…”.